squblmk/Clash-of-Clans-Clan-Bank/README.md

  <p>The icons used are to help the user to visually see and pick up easily what is being said without it being said.
 They are an added
  feature that stimulates a visual reference for the user to break up the text.</p>

+#### Colour:
+  <p>Again the colours used would heavily follow what supercell are using so if i cannot repliate that i will use something
+  that is very close or similar to it.</p>

+  * Primary colours: would be ....

+  * Seconadary colours would be .....